The Discretionary Housing Payment (DHP) scheme can give you limited short term help paying your rent.

 How to apply

-You must also provide evidence of your current expenditure.
+Please note that you will need to provide evidence of your current expenditure.